jeffreyadams/atlasofliegroups-docs/tutorial/matrices.rst

 =========

 A matrix is represented in atlas using the data type ``mat``.
-As with vectors, we define a matrix using ``=:`` and listing the entries as sets of n-tuples in order by columns.
+As with vectors, we define a matrix using ``:`` as illustrated below, and listing the entries as sets of n-tuples in order by columns.
 Note, as for vectors, the ``:`` distinguishes the matrix from an array of integers.
 For example::